dodjango/jafris/README.md

 - `levelup.mp3` - [10183 level up shock ding.wav](https://freesound.org/s/577392/) by Robinhood76
 - `gameover.mp3` - [Game Over 01.wav](https://freesound.org/s/345666/) by MATRIXXX_

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this code in any way you want.

 Enjoy playing!